 Subject coordinators in Science, Design & Technology and Computing work together to ensure pupils at Swanbourne House are equipped with skills and inspired by possibilities in a rapidly evolving world.
 Working within outstanding facilities, pupils are encouraged to collaborate on, and experiment in, practical elements of these subjects.

 An invigorating curriculum across Science & Technology promises to be engaging and thought-provoking, with pupils often set problem-solving tasks that nurture teamwork within a group.
-Science is taught in laboratories across the three disciplines of Biology, Chemistry and Physics from the 8s. it is from this point that the fundamental aspects of each subject are taught.
+Science is taught in laboratories across the three disciplines of Biology, Chemistry and Physics from Year 4. it is from this point that the fundamental aspects of each subject are taught.
 Pupils take part in hands-on, increasingly complex experiments and learn some of the key principles behind the work of the world’s greatest scientific minds.